kasra-hosseini/obspyDMT/README.rst

     $ ./obspyDMT.py --check

 ------------
-Option Types
+Option types
 ------------

-This is the general way to define your inputs for obspyDMT:
+There are two option types in obspyDMT: option-1 (with value) and option-2 (without value).
+In the first type, user should provide value/s which will be stored and be used in the program as input.
+However, by adding type-2 options, which does not required any value, one feature will be activated or deactivated (e.g. if you enter "--check" (refer to `Let's get started`_ section), the program will check all the dependencies required for running the code properly.).
+The general form to enter your input (i.e. change the default value) is as follow:

 ::

     $ ./obspyDMT.py --option-1 'value' --option-2

-* option-1 (with value): this value will be stored and be used in the program as an input.
-* option-2 (without value): if you enter an option-2 in your request, the required task will be performed.
-For example, if you enter "--check" (refer to `Let's Get Started`_ section), the program will check all the dependencies required for running the code properly.

-If you want info about all the available options, you should type:
+To show all the available options with short descriptions:

 ::

     $ ./obspyDMT.py --help

-or refer to the "Available Options" section in this tutorial.
+or refer to the `Available options`_ section in this tutorial.
 In this section, the options marked with "*" are the first option type (option-1), and the options marked with "**" are the second type (option-2).

 ONE GOOD THING: the order of options is commutative!

 ------------------
-Event-Info Request
+event-info request
 ------------------

 In this type of request, obspyDMT will search for all the available events based on the options specified by the user, then print the results and create an event catalogue.

-The following lines show how to send an "Event-Info Request" with ObsPyDMT and present some examples.
+The following lines show how to send an `event-info request`_ with obspyDMT and present some examples.

-The general way to define an "Event-Info Request" is:
+The general way to define an `event-info request`_ is:

 ::

-    $ ./obspyDMT.py --iris 'N' --arc 'N' --option-1 'value' --option-2
+    $ ./obspyDMT.py --event_info --option-1 'value' --option-2

-The flags "--iris 'N'" and "--arc 'N'", force the code to skip the process of retrieving the waveforms, response files and metadata from IRIS and ArcLink since we are only interested in the event info here.
+The "--event_info" flag forces the code to just retrieve the event information and create an event catalog.
-For details on option-1 and option-2 please refer to `Option Types`_ section.
+For details on option-1 and option-2 please refer to `Option types`_ section.

 Example 1: run with the default values:

 ::

-    $ ./obspyDMT.py --iris 'N' --arc 'N'
+    $ ./obspyDMT.py --event_info

-When the job starts, a folder called "obspyDMT-data" will be created in "$HOME/obspyDMT".
+When the job starts, a folder called "obspyDMT-data" will be created in "/path/to/my/obspyDMT".
 This folder will contain the info about the events set in the default request.
-To access the event information for this example, go to "$HOME/obspyDMT/obspyDMT-data/2012-06-23_2012-06-28_5.5_9.9/EVENT" [the folder names will change based on your request] and check the "EVENT-CATALOG" text file (Please refer to the `Folder Structure`_ section for more information)
+To access the event information for this example, go to "/path/to/my/obspyDMT/obspyDMT-data/2012-06-23_2012-06-28_5.5_9.9/EVENT" [the folder names will change based on your request] and check the "EVENT-CATALOG" text file (Please refer to the `Folder structure`_ section for more information)

 Example 2: by adding flags to the above command, one can change the default values and add/remove functionalities of the code.
 As an example, the following command shows how to get the info of all the events with magnitude more than Mw 7.0 occured after 2011-03-01 and before 2012-03-01: